-- 49. There are however some problems to be overcome.
-One example of the problems encountered is the attempt to classify the aforementioned Swahili Coastal Forest of Cabo Delgado Province.
-Landscape level resolution does not capture the nuances of the mosaic nature of this forest, leading to difficulties in identifying modified and natural areas.
-Due to high levels of biodiversity and high levels of threat, any reasonably intact stretch of this forest which still contains indicator/characteristic should be considered critical habitat.
-A mapping exercise cannot of course capture which species are present on the ground. - 50.
-Miombo also presents problems.
-As for Coastal forest, it also occurs in a mosaic with other types of habitat.
-It also is a type of woodland that is based on a disturbance regime and regenerates quite vigorously after such disturbances.
-The distinction between a miombo that looks "natural" and a miombo that looks "modified" is thus often not a question of geography but simply timing.
 Given that miombo and East African Coastal Forest are both considered to be high biodiversity value habitats, and together they cover more than 70% of Mozambique's terrestrial surface, the fact that landscape level resolution does not pick up the essential nuances may mean that this mapping exercise will be of limited value in alerting project developers to the presence or absence of natural or critical habitat in their proposed project areas.
-For all intents and purposes, most projects will go into areas of potentially high biodiversity value, and natural and critical and modified habitat classifications can only be made following investigation on the ground. - 51.
-A discussion is needed within the scientific community and the Ministry of the Environment that centers around the categorization of miombo into "natural" or "modified".
+For all intents and purposes, most projects will go into areas of potentially high biodiversity value, and definitive natural and critical and modified habitat classifications can only be made following investigation on the ground.

+A discussion is needed within the scientific community and the Ministry of the Environment that centers on the categorization of miombo into "natural" or "modified".
 A part of this discussion has been outlined above, but there are additional factors in play.
 While it is true that miombo regenerates quickly, continuous disturbance such as repeated slash and burn farming will prevent any such regeneration.
 The real difference between natural and modified miombo is probably best understood as the amount (degree and periodicity) of the disturbance any particular piece of miombo is going to receive in the future, not the amount of disturbance that it has received in the past.
-This means for example that projects installed in miombo areas which are likely to suffer sustained pressure from family sector (slash and burn) agriculture during the lifetime of the project should probably be considered modified habitats, while those that take place in areas which will receive intermittent or lower levels of pressure should probably be considered as natural.
+This means for example that projects installed in miombo areas which are likely to suffer sustained pressure from smallholder (slash and burn) agriculture during the lifetime of the project should probably be considered modified habitats, while those that take place in areas which will receive intermittent or lower levels of pressure should probably be considered as natural.
 A clear policy statement on this by the Ministry responsible for EIA, as well as some indicators based on future threat modeling methodologies, would be of great help for project developers.
-It is certainly possible using currently available development and demographic tools (census data, historical Google Earth imagery, government development plans, plans for expansion of the road network, threat scenario analysis, etc.) to construct plausible future threat scenarios for any given piece of miombo.
+It is certainly possible using currently available development and demographic tools (census data, historical Google Earth imagery, government development plans, plans for expansion of the road network, threat scenario analysis, etc.) to construct plausible future threat scenarios for any given area of miombo.

-- 52. It is also important to remember in this discussion, that East African Coastal Forest does not regenerate well after disturbance, particularly following slash and burn agriculture.
-In its natural state, East African Coastal Forest does not permit the entry of wildfires; it is so dense that no combustible understory grows underneath.
+It is also important to remember in this discussion, that East African Coastal Forest does not regenerate well after disturbance, particularly following slash and burn agriculture.
+In its natural state, East African Coastal Forest is not subject to wildfires; it is so dense that no combustible understory grows underneath.
 However, following disturbance, grasses will grow and if fire is allowed into the area, repeated burns will eventually remove seedlings and seed stock of fire intolerant species from the site (these are the characteristic and indicator species), leaving only the fire tolerant ones.
 As long as disturbance is short enough to allow fire intolerant species to regrow, the forest can recover.
-Under sustained pressure and especially burning following clearing for slash and burn agriculture, East African Coastal Forest degrades into various types of fire tolerant woodland with grass understory, often miombo. - 53.
+Under sustained pressure and especially burning following clearing for slash and burn agriculture.
+East African Coastal Forest degrades into various types of fire tolerant woodland with grass understory, often miombo.

 The BIOFUND map, even though it is indicative, not definitive, will however be a useful first level approximation of some "No Go" areas and critical habitats already identified.
 This is of course of insufficient resolution and can in no way substitute for detailed on-site investigation.
 However, it may help project developers to avoid more obvious superpositions with higher biodiversity value forests, woodlands, wetlands, protected areas, etc.

-2.4 Conservation Trust Fund or Similar Mechanism for Managing Funds
+Conservation Trust Fund or Similar Mechanism for Managing Funds